Efficient Trotter-Suzuki Schemes for Long-time Quantum Dynamics

 which is written down in the stage-based approach.
 This approach is convenient for derivations, but impractical in reality.
 We can apply the found parameters $\mathsf{a}_{i}$ and $\mathsf{b}_{i}$ to a complex Hamiltonian with many non-commuting operators, according to the transformation

+Using these parameters $c_{i}$ and $d_{i}$, Eq.~\eqref{eq:2stage} can be rewritten to obtain the product formula for a general number of stages given in equation~\eqref{eq:general_scheme}.
 Besides this simplification, we shall focus solely on symmetric decomposition schemes, which are defined by symmetrizing the parameters in Eq.~\eqref{eq:2stage}, i.e. $\mathsf{a}_{1} = \mathsf{a}_{q+1}$, $\mathsf{b}_{1} = \mathsf{b}_{q}$, $\ldots$ The reason behind this is, that any non-symmetric scheme can be elevated to an even order $n$ without any drawbacks, by reverting the sequence of parameters $\mathsf{a}_{i}$ and $\mathsf{b}_{i}$ in every second step.
 The induced symmetric scheme with even order is strictly more efficient than the initial one, therefore we specifically focus on even orders $n$.

 A few methods have been proposed to obtain higher order schemes, which differ fundamentally in their approaches.
 Both Suzuki~\cite{Suzuki:1976be,Hatano_2005} and Yoshida~\cite{YOSHIDA1990262} derived methods, which use existing schemes of lower orders as building blocks to obtain a higher order scheme.
 However, both fail to find the maximally efficient schemes at given cycles $q$ and desired order $n$.
 In search of better efficiency Omelyan, Mryglod and Folk~\cite{OMELYAN2003272} as well as Blanes and Moan~\cite{BLANES2002313} constructed their schemes from scratch, which is significantly more complicated.
 In return, the $4^{th}$ and $6^{th}$ order schemes they found had a better theoretical efficiency and performed better in practice than what had been known before.
 Following in their footsteps, we construct a framework to derive Trotter-Suzuki schemes at given cycles $q$, which can be, in principle, expanded to any even order $n$.